awesomebrownies/cyberdeck/journal.md

 Log-11: 3 hours modeling

 I created the connection piece for the pivot point from the main body base.
 It was difficult to create the necessary curves as I kept getting errors.
 Eventually I created two Fillets separate for the top and bottom, and while it isn't flush, it worked.
+I also created the extra sandwich layer

 ![Screenshot from 2025-06-01 08-47-47](https://github.com/user-attachments/assets/494cacf6-02ed-482e-af17-6c5dc29fdc85)